open-telemetry/oteps/text/0000-named-tracers.md

 Tracer tracer = OpenTelemetry.getTracerFactory().getTracer(libraryResource);
 ```

+Those given alternatives could be applied to Meters and Metrics in the same way.

 ## Future possibilities

-Based on the Resource information identifying a Tracer these could be configured (enabled / disabled) programmatically or via external configuration sources (e.g. environment).
+Based on the Resource information identifying a Tracer or Meter these could be configured (enabled / disabled) programmatically or via external configuration sources (e.g. environment).

-Based on this proposal, other "signal producers" (i.e. metrics and logs) can use the same or a similar creation approach.
+Based on this proposal, future "signal producers" (i.e. logs) can use the same or a similar creation approach.

-## Examples (of Tracer names)
+## Examples (of Tracer and Meter names)

-Since Tracer names describe the libraries which use the Tracers, those names should be defined in a way that makes them as unique as possible.
-The name of the Tracer should represent the identity of the library, class or package that provides the instrumentation.
+Since Tracer and Meter names describe the libraries which use those Tracers and Meters, their namess should be defined in a way that makes them as unique as possible.
+The name of the Tracer / Meter should represent the identity of the library, class or package that provides the instrumentation.

 Examples (based on existing contribution libraries from OpenTracing and OpenCensus):